sarthakpati/PyTorchModelImportTemplate/README.md

 # PyTorchModelImportTemplate
-An example shoowing how to import a PyTorch model and use it using C++
+An example showing how to import a PyTorch model and use it using C++

 All code has been adopted from https://pytorch.org/tutorials/advanced/cpp_export.html